How Long Does a Federal Background Check Take? View the Full Timeline

 The federal government frequently gets overloaded with background checks.
 Many of these checks take longer than normal anyways, so its quite common for their to be a significant backlog.

-How Long Does It Take For A Background Check To Come Back?
+How Long Does It Take for a Background Check To Come Back?

 A typical pre-employment background check should take 3-5 days to come back.
 Background checks that require fingerprints should be completed in less than two weeks.

-How Long Does Pre Employment Background Check Take?
+How Long Does Pre-Employment Background Check Take?

 A pre-employment background check should be completed in less than a week.
 With many entry-level jobs this will be even less and can be completed in just a couple of days.

-How Long Does A Fingerprint Background Check Take?
+How Long Does a Fingerprint Background Check Take?

 Fingerprint background checks tend to take slightly longer as the process of getting fingerprinted and sending the prints to the proper agency adds a few days to process.
 It is rare that the process takes more than two weeks.

-How Long Does A Criminal Background Check Take?
+How Long Does a Criminal Background Check Take?

 Most criminal background checks can be done in just a few days.
 Name-based checks can be completed almost instantly using online databases.